 In my iPadOS 13 review, I had no intention of getting a mouse for my iPad.
-However, something clicked a few days ago; light bulb moment!
-I could use a mouse as a pointer for the videos I create on Youtube Channel.
+However, something clicked a few days ago; a light bulb moment!
+I could use a mouse as a pointer for the videos I create on YouTube Channel.

 I went and bought this Bluetooth Mobile Mouse 3600 by Microsoft.
 Of course, it had to be this colour to match everything else in my life.
 I am not even putting any effort into this.
 It just happens.

 This mouse costs $9.99 on Amazon.
-I was happy it came with a battery.
-I forgot to buy some when I bought it.
+I was happy it came with a battery because I forgot to buy some when I bought it.
 Out of the box, I love the matte finish on the mouse.
 It gives it a classy look.
 Making it look expensive.
 I love the illusion.